hi-noikiy/smox/README.md

 # smox

-> A state manager based on New context api which has similar and simple api with Redux (or Vuex).
+> Just 1kB state management based on New context api which has similar but simple api with Redux (or Vuex).

 ## start